About the Journal

 Open Access Policy

 Media Kesehatan Masyarakat Indonesia is a peer-reviewed journal with open access.
-The article processing or delivery of the manuscript submitted to the manager editor through an online system or by using the OJS Open Access publishing model.
+The article processing or delivery of the manuscript is submitted to the manager editor through an online system or by using the OJS Open Access publishing model.

 Authors can use articles that have been published in pdf format either for non-commercial use on a personal website or non-commercial institutions.
 All published articles are Open Access free for users.
 Users have the right to read, download, copy, distribute, print, search, or link to the full text of articles in Media Kesehatan Masyarakat Indonesia.
 We are continuously working with our author communities to select the best choice of license options Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)